 But, they had nowhere to store and promote this style of content.
-It just didn’t fit alongside the technical listing, options and in-depth spec on their current product pages.
+It just didn’t fit alongside the technical listing, options and in-depth spec on their current project pages.

 That’s where Cyber-Duck came in.
 In autumn 2016, we began the user-centred design and development of The Hub from Mitsubishi Electric.
 Together, we could craft the go-to blog site for reference material, industry comment and education.
 Our objectives were: